In a globally connected world, privacy law expertise is in high demand.

-To successfully complete the Certificate in Privacy Law, you must complete 8 credit hours of approved privacy coursework.
+To successfully complete the Certificate in Privacy Law, you must complete 8 credit hours from among the courses listed below (substitute courses approved on a case-by-case basis).
 You may start your studies during any of our three terms (spring, summer, or fall) and pace your studies as you wish, completing 8 credits in two to three terms or a minimum of 2 credits (one course) per term.
 The program is offered exclusively online.

 - European Union Privacy Law

 - Privacy Breach Incident Management and Reporting

 Tuition and Fees

 The School of Law and Loyola's Office of Student Financial Assistance are committed to helping you secure the necessary financial resources to make your legal education at Loyola affordable.

 Admission and Application

 To apply for the Certificate in Privacy Law program, you must possess a Bachelor's degree or its equivalent from an accredited college or university.

 How does a certificate impact my admission to a degree program?

 Completion of the certificate does not guarantee admission to the degree programs.
 You must amend your certificate application materials and provide additional references and statements of purpose to be considered for admission to a degree program.